CongducPham/LowCostLoRaGw/README.md

 - get the zipped SD card image (Raspbian Jessie) with all the advanced features (have to update for new cloud management and downlink) already installed and working out-of-the-box with the Arduino_LoRa_Simple_temp example on a demo ThingSpeak channel.
 	- [raspberrypi-jessie-WAZIUP-demo.dmg.zip](http://cpham.perso.univ-pau.fr/LORA/WAZIUP/raspberrypi-jessie-WAZIUP-demo.dmg.zip)
 	- Based on Raspbian Jessie
-	- Supports Raspberry 1B+, RPI2 and RPI3
+	- Supports Raspberry 1B+, RPI2 and RPI3 (WiFi support is for RPI3.
+For RPI1 and RPI2 see [here](https://github.com/CongducPham/LowCostLoRaGw/tree/master/gw_advanced#wifi-instructions-on-rpi1b-and-rpi2) for modifications to support some WiFi dongles)
-	- Includes all the advanced features described in the gw_advanced github
 	- Get the zipped image, unzip it, install it on an 8GB SD card, see [this tutorial](https://www.raspberrypi.org/documentation/installation/installing-images/) from www.raspberrypi.org
 	- Plug the SD card into your Raspberry
 	- Connect a radio module (see http://cpham.perso.univ-pau.fr/LORA/RPIgateway.html)
 	- Power-on the Raspberry
 	- The LoRa gateway starts automatically when RPI is powered on
+	- Includes all the advanced features described in the gw_advanced github but a full update with the latest version is recommended
 	- By default, incoming data are uploaded to the [WAZIUP ThingSpeak demo channel](https://thingspeak.com/channels/123986)
 	- Works out-of-the-box with the [Arduino_LoRa_Simple_temp sketch](https://github.com/CongducPham/LowCostLoRaGw/tree/master/Arduino/Arduino_LoRa_Simple_temp)
 - 2 tutorial videos on YouTube: video of all the steps to build the whole framework from scratch